 Soil, Planting, and Care

 Broccoli needs cool weather, full sun, water, and rich soil.
+For best success, start with young, vigorous Bonnie Plants® broccoli plants, which will put you significantly closer to harvest than if you were to start from seeds.
 Plant your broccoli where it will get least 6 hours of sun daily and has fertile, well-drained, moist soil with plenty of organic matter.
 Mulch will help keep the ground cool and moist.
 The soil pH should be between 6.0 and 7.0 for best growth and to discourage clubroot disease.
 To be sure about your soil pH, it is best to get the soil tested.
 You can buy a kit or have a soil test done through your regional Cooperative Extension office.
 Adjust the pH with lime, if needed, according to the test results.

 Plant at the spacing stated on the Bonnie label.
 Generally, broccoli plants should be 18 inches apart.
 If planted in rows, space rows 24 inches apart to give yourself enough room to walk between them, but you can plant two or three abreast in a row to minimize aisle space.